FreeCAD/FreeCAD-documentation/wiki/Manual_Creating_and_manipulating_geometry.md

 E4 = Part.Edge(C2)
 ```

-Alternatively, base geometries also have a toShape() function that do exactly the same thing   *
+Alternatively, base geometries also have a toShape() function that does exactly the same thing   *

 ```python